meteor/meteor/content/routing.md

 });
 ```

-What this means is that whenever a user visits a URL of the form `/lists/X`, the `listShow` route will kick in, triggering the `BlazeLayout` call to set the `main` property of the `appBody` template.
+What this means is that whenever a user visits a URL of the form `/lists/X`, the `listShow` route will kick in, triggering the `BlazeLayout` call to set the `main` property of the `appBody` component.

-### Templates as pages vs. Templates as reusable components
+<h2 id="page-templates">Components as pages</h2>

-Notice that we called the template to be rendered `listsShowPage` (rather than `listShow`).
+Notice that we called the component to be rendered `listsShowPage` (rather than `listShow`).
 This indicates that this template is rendered directly by a Flow Router action and forms the 'top' of the rendering hierarchy for this URL.

 The `listShowPage` template will render *without* arguments---it is this template's responsibility to collect information from the current route, and then pass this information down into its child templates.
 Correspondingly the `listShowPage` template is very tied to it's environment (the route it's rendered under), and so it needs to be a smart component (see the article on [UI/UX](ui-ux.html) for more about smart and pure components).